feelcoin-org/feelcoin-wallet-generator/README.md

 # 2ACoin-Paper #

-This is a simple paper wallet implementation for 2ACoin.
-Placed on a server that can generate and present web pages this application will generate a paper 2ACoin wallet.
+This is a simple Paper Wallet implementation for 2ACoin.
+When placed on a server that can generate and present web pages, this application will generate a paper 2ACoin wallet.

 ## About ##